I am an ambivert.

 When one-on-one, we will talk our hearts out.

-Among many things that exhaust us, maintaining friendship is one.
+Among many things that exhaust us, maintaining a friendship is one.
 Making a new friend isn’t a problem but maintaining that friendship is.
-All we want is small bunch of true friends that does not need timely hangouts, does not make demands and complains.
+All we want is a small bunch of true friends that do not need timely hangouts, does not make demands and complains.
 The kind of friendship that needs regular maintenance is exhausting for us.

-If you are in our life, you are the chosen one.
+If you are in our lives, you are the chosen one.

 We are flexible and maintain balance.

 Since we exhibit traits of both introvert and extrovert, we are the best.
-We can go out for a party or have couple drinks at home and watch movie.
-Since, we are not good at making decisions, we let others to make the plans.
+We can go out to a party or have a couple of drinks at home and watch a movie.
+Since we are not good at making decisions, we let others make the plans.
 Also, we can maintain balance in the group of extroverts and introverts.

 We are full of empathy.

 Since we think so much, we tend to look at things from all possible angles.
 Before making an assumption, we spend time analyzing.
-We can easily put ourselves into anyone’s shoes and think how they would think or act.
+We can easily put ourselves in anyone’s shoes and think about how they would think or act.